Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Cleaning and Curation

-For text segmentation, we developed \textbf{Segmentext}\footnote{\url{https://huggingface.co/PleIAs/Segmentext}} (see example in Appendix~\ref{sec:app-segmentation}).
-It was trained to be resilient to broken and unstructured texts with digitization artifacts and ill-recognized layout formats.
+\textbf{Text Segmentation.~~} We developed \textbf{Segmentext}, a specialized language model for text segmentation (see example in Appendix~\ref{app:segmentext}).
+Segmentext has been trained to be resilient to broken and unstructured texts with digitization artifacts and ill-recognized layout formats.
 Given the diversity of the training data, Segmentext should work correctly on diverse document formats in the main European languages.